Phoshi/TWiME/readme.md

         Splitter - The horizontal splitter, from 0-1
         VSplitter - the vertical splitter, from 0-1

+[Menu Items]
+    Menu items are also quite simple, the items follow this format:
+        Category.Subcategory.Subcategory.Item=Path Or Command to run
+    An item can have as many subcategories as you want.
+If the path to run is not a special command, that path will be executed.
+    Categories will produce a menu with submenus as you'd expect.
+    Windows handles executing things quite well, give it a file and it'll open the associated application, give it a path and you'll get an explorer window there, give it an executable and you'll launch that.

+    Special commands are:
+        Edit TWiMErc - opens the TWiMErc in your default text editor Restart - what it says on the tin
+        Quit - as before

 If General.Main.AutoSave is true, a `_runtimerc` file will be created on exit.
 This is exactly the same format as the `_TWiMErc`, and is automatically generated from the settings at the time.
 Disclaimer
 ----------